 The difference between right and wrong is rarely black and white.
-When it comes to the big moral issues around Internet privacy – from government surveillance to Facebook privacy – you might have your own strong opinions.
+When it comes to the big moral issues around internet privacy – from government surveillance to Facebook privacy – you might have your own opinions.
 But there are two sides to every story.

-In the US, Europe and other countries, many cyber crimes have been outlawed – reflecting our societies’ consensus that stealing is wrong.
+In the U.S., Europe and other countries, many cyber crimes have been outlawed – reflecting a consensus that stealing is wrong.

 - Unfair or deceptive acts or practices

 - Credit card fraud